equinor/data-science-template/README.md

    `python setup.py develop`

-    As an alternative you may prefer to set the python path directly from within notebooks, test scripts etc. From Pycharm you can also right click the src folder and select the _Mark Directory As | Source Root_ option.
+    As an alternative you may prefer to set the python path directly from the console, within notebooks, test scripts etc. From Pycharm you can also right click the src folder and select the _Mark Directory As | Source Root_ option.

-6. Further you should add your own project specific steps to this list e.g. copying data files...
+6. Further you should edit this document to add your own project specific steps to this list e.g. copying data files...

 ## Using the Python Conda environment